dangoslen/dangoslen-me-site/content/blog/identity-goals-systems.md

 path: /identity-goals-systems
 date: 2023-01-03T00:00:00.000Z
 title: "Identity, Goals, and Systems: A Better Approach to 2023 Resolutions"
-description: During the season of goal settings (New Years'), people often set goals with no real reasons why.
+description: During the season of goal settings at the begginning of the year, people often set goals with no real reasons why.
 Instead of setting goals, we need to focus on developing and deeper sense of identity.
 keywords:
   - new years resolutions
   - identity formation